Rugby: 14-man Hurricanes hold off Chiefs for first win in Super Rugby Aotearoa

 Late tries to Lachlan Boshier and a penalty try when Scrafton tackled Damian McKenzie in an offside position could not save them on this occasion and, in truth, a Chiefs victory would have been an injustice given the Hurricanes' overall dominance.

-Warren Gatland's Chiefs will now sink into next week's bye with confidence at a low ebb, having lost four matches in succession.
+Warren Gatland's Chiefs will now sink into next week's bye with confidence at a low ebb, having lost four matches in succession and any chance of contesting the title now dashed.
 No one predicted they would go backwards in at such a rate of knots.

 Two weeks to stew on their lack of form will only raise more questions about Gatland's underwhelming tenure to date.